jruels/ansible-windows-best/labs/install-aap/index.md

 You will see a screen asking to register Automation Platform.
-Log in with your developer credentials.
+Log in with your Red Hat developer credentials.

 <img src="images/image-20220222022946979.png" alt="image-20220222022946979" style="zoom: 33%;" />